epfl-ada/ada-2022-project-b0beast/README.md

 **Step 3: Searching for further patterns regarding the movie box office revenue (in preparation for step 4)**
 - Decide which features will be useful (TODO: Add list of useful features)
-- Process them to be interpretable by the Machine Learning model (TODO: Add processing steps (e.g. dummy variables))
+- Process the features to be interpretable by the Machine Learning model (TODO: Add processing steps (e.g. dummy variables))

 **Step 4: Train the regressor/classifier on movie box office revenue data**

 **Step 5: Create a datastory presenting the results**

 ## Proposed timeline

 - 02.12.22 Homework 2 deadline
 - 03.12.22 Start further analysis
 - 09.12.22 Discuss open questions in the project office hour